Confinement in the three-state Potts quantum spin chain in extreme ferromagnetic limit: Details of the numerical simulations

 After the quenches, we observe persistent oscillations in the magnetisation(s), as illustrated in the main text in Fig. \ref{fig:magnetisation_t_num}.
 In the following, we supplement these results by showing the entanglement entropy $S$ for two qualitatively distinct cases in Fig. \ref{fig:entropy} for both settings of the maximum bond dimension.

 In Fig. \ref{fig:entropy} (a), it is demonstrated that for the positively aligned quench, the entropy exhibits an apparent saturation up to short times but manifests a slow drift in the long-time simulations.
 In the negatively aligned case, the time evolution of the entropy shows qualitatively the same features.
-This behaviour is the result of the confining/anticonfining nature of the quenches.
+This behaviour results from the confining/anticonfining nature of the quenches.
 However, in the oblique cases, demonstrated by the positive oblique case in Fig. \ref{fig:entropy} (b), the entropy grows fast due to the contribution from the unconfined kink degrees of freedom \cite{Po25}.

-To compare the numerical and the analytical Fourier spectra, it is necessary to take into account the different definitions of the Fourier transform (\ref{eq:FT_analitical_def}) and (\ref{eq:FT_numerical_def}).
+To compare the numerical and the analytical Fourier spectra, it is necessary to take into account the different definitions of the Fourier transform (\ref{eq:FT_analitical_def_app}) and (\ref{eq:FT_numerical_def}).
 As stated in the main text, these can differ by a multiplicative factor and a constant shift.
 By comparing the definitions, the multiplicative factor $a$ turns out to be given by

-In the long-time simulations, we time evolved the initial state until $t=1000$ with $\delta t=0.005$, as already given earlier, which would mean - together with the $t=0$ point - $N_s=200001$ steps.
+In the long-time simulations, we time-evolved the initial state until $t=1000$ with $\delta t=0.005$, as already stated, yielding $ N_s=200001$ steps, including the $t=0$ point.
 However, as we noted previously, we only calculated the magnetisation(s) at every 20th time step, which means that the number of steps relevant for the Fourier transformation is $N_{FT}=10001$, while the relevant time step is $\delta t_{\text{FT}}=0.1$, which can be substituted into Eq. (\ref{eq:FT_cst_match}) yielding $a\approx0.10$.

-To supplement the main text, we also show typical Fourier spectra of the analytically calculated $a \,\text{Re}F^{(1)}_2 (\omega) +\text{d}M_2$ together with $\text{Re}M_2(\omega)$ determined in the iTEBD simulations for oblique quenches in Figs. \ref{fig:reM2_om_pos_ob} and \ref{fig:reM2_om_neg_ob}.
-The numerical and the analytical data show an excellent agreement with a vanishing value of the shift $\text{d}M_2=0$.
+To supplement the main text, we also show typical Fourier spectra of the analytically calculated $a \,\text{Re}\,F^{(1)}_2 (\omega) +\text{d}M_2$ together with $\text{Re}\,M_2(\omega)$ determined in the iTEBD simulations for oblique quenches in Figs. \ref{fig:reM2_om_pos_ob} and \ref{fig:reM2_om_neg_ob}.
+The numerical and analytical data show excellent agreement, with the shift $\text{d} M_2$ vanishing.